 - Challenge yourself to do something you’re afraid of doing.
 Like many people, I’m not very comfortable with heights.
-Many years ago, in order to overcome this fear, I went of a few abseiling adventures.
-Surprisingly, not only was I able to deal with my fear of heights, I actually enjoyed the experience of climbing up then dropping down the side of cliffs.
+Many years ago, to overcome this fear, I went on a few abseiling adventures.
+Surprisingly, not only was I able to deal with my fear of heights, I enjoyed the experience of climbing up then dropping down the side of cliffs.

 - Be willing to stand up for what’s important to you.
 Sometimes we may find ourselves in situations where it may be uncomfortable to state our preferences or say “no” when others are expecting us to say “yes.”
 If we can get past the need to be approved or liked by others, we’ll notice a significant change to our confidence because we are making our needs just as important as other people’s needs.